-Recommendations Timeframe Regional / District Lead Support 20.
-That subject to the sports field demand study findings, a multi-purpose facility that incorporates an artificial turf field and access to a minimum of two grass fields be considered.
-This recommendation is currently been considered as part of QLDC's master plan process.
-Short Regional CODC QLDC Sport Central Outdoor field sports (RSOs & clubs) 21.
-That CODC explore the potential of Cromwell Racecourse as the site for a larger regional hub park and tournament venue for field sports.
-Medium Regional CODC Sport Central QLDC 22.
-That subject to the sports field demand study findings, a multi-field sport hub park is developed elsewhere in the Wakatipu Basin with a minimum of four fields and potential for a spectator arena around a field to meet the requirements of larger scale sporting events for rugby, football, league and touch and to meet increasing demand for fields from participation growth.
-Medium District QLDC Sport Central Outdoor field sports (RSOs & Wakatipu clubs) 23.
-That subject to the sports field demand study findings, a multi-field sport hub park is developed in the Wanaka area with a minimum of four fields (preferably six) to meet increasing demand for football fields from participation growth as well as larger scale sporting events for rugby, football, league and touch.
-Medium District QLDC Sport Central Outdoor field sports (RSOs & Wanaka clubs) 24.
-That there is further investment in portable seating units which can be utilised across the region to create a temporary small-scale sport or community event arenas.
-Medium Regional CODC QLDC Sport Central 25.
-Investigate the need for a potential increase in the number of artificial turf wickets for junior cricket to improve quality of playing experience and reduce wicket preparation costs across the region.
-Medium Regional CODC QLDC Otago Cricket 26.
-Ensure that there is adequate supply of suitable cricket training nets in Alexandra, Cromwell, Queenstown and Wanaka.
-Medium Regional CODC QLDC Otago Cricket
+Recommendations Timeframe Regional/District Lead Support changing and toilets facilities for hockey users, part-size turf located so that a full-size field can be accommodated in the future CO Hockey Assn. & Alexandra Hockey clubs) CODC 23.
+That CODC explore the potential of Cromwell Racecourse as the site for a larger regional hub park and tournament venue for field sports Medium Regional CODC Sport Central QLDC 24.
+That subject to the sports field demand study findings, a multi-field sport hub park is developed in elsewhere in the Wakatipu Basin with a minimum of 4 fields and potential for a spectator arena around a field in the longer term to meet the requirements of larger scale sporting events for rugby, football, league and touch and to meet increasing demand for fields from participation growth.
+Medium District QLDC Sport Central Outdoor field sports (RSOs & Wakatipu clubs) 25.
+That subject to the sports field demand study findings, a multi-field sport hub park is developed in the Wanaka area with a minimum of 4 fields (preferably 6) to meet increasing demand for football fields from participation growth as well as larger scale sporting events for rugby, football, league and touch.
+Medium District QLDC Sport Central Outdoor field sports (RSOs & Wanaka clubs) 26.
+That there is further investment in the pool of portable seating units which can be utilised across the region to create a temporary small-scale sport or community event arenas.
+Medium Regional CODC QLDC Sport Central 27.
+The Cromwell full-size water-based hockey turf owned by the Central Otago Sports Turf Trust is retained and sustained as the regional facility for hockey in the region Medium (renewal) Regional Central Otago Sports Turf Trust Sport Central CODC QLDC 28.
+Renew the multi-use artificial carpet at the Omakau Recreation Reserve in the medium term Medium District Omakau Recreation Reserve Committee Sport Central CODC CO Hockey Assn. & Matakanui/ Omakau hockey club) 29.
+In the longer-term, the John Davies Oval be further developed to accommodate more spectators, primarily utilising the portable seating units to achieve the spectator capacity target Long Regional QLDC Sport Central Outdoor field sports (RSOs & Wakatipu clubs) OU TDOOR COURTS 30.
+That a detailed tennis specific facility plan is developed to consider the overall network, the development of a regional competition hub facility (based at an existing facility) and partnerships between tennis clubs, schools and other users (e.g. hockey, futsal, outdoor basketball) to Short Regional Otago Tennis Assn.
+Sport Central Tennis clubs CODC